-Christine Oliver is a California based artist and has been exhibiting since 2000, particpating in several juried art shows, Silicon Valley Open Studios and exhibilting at her gallery, Treasured Art in Sunnyvale, CA. Her formal art training began with a BFA in printmaking, sculpture and drawing from the State University of New York in Binghamton and courses at the University of Cincinnati's accalimed School of Design Art and Architecture (DAA).
+Christine Oliver is a California based artist and has been exhibiting since 2000, participating in several juried art shows, Silicon Valley Open Studios and exhibiting at her gallery, Treasured Art in Sunnyvale, CA. Her formal art training began with a BFA in printmaking, sculpture and drawing from the State University of New York in Binghamton and courses at the University of Cincinnati's acclaimed School of Design Art and Architecture (DAA).

 Ms. Oliver works in watercolor, acrylics and collage and had taught classes at the Palo Alto Art Center in Palo Alto, CA and in the Sunnyvale/Cupertino Adult Education Program.
 She has just completed a series of multimedia collages using polaroid images and three dimensional totems, whimsically depicting roosters and chickens in unusual settings.
 Many of her paintings depict scenes from her travel in India, China, Kenya, Costa Rico, Venezuela and Brazil.

 2003 was the Year of the Rooster, according to the Chinese calendar and my husband and I attended Santa Cruz county fair where we visited the poultry exhibition.
 I fell in love with the chickens and roosters.
 I had never seen so many different sizes, shapes and colors before and my imagination took off.
 I never tire of depicting chickens and roosters in watercolor, acrylics, and collage.